 God's Providence and a Dog named Zeke

 He wasn't exactly the cutest thing I had ever seen but he was extremely lovable.
-I brought the little guy inside and my husband took one look at me and the dog and said emphatically, "NO!"
-Keep in mind we already had two in-door boxers and 3 cats.
+I took the little guy inside and my husband took one look at me and the dog and said emphatically, "NO!"
+Keep in mind we already had two in-door boxers and three cats.
 I argued that because of his size he couldn't possibly eat that much.

 I spent the next few days posting lost dog alerts at all the local places people look for them.
 He also was flea infested which led me to believe that he was dumped by someone who didn't want to deal with it.
 Sadly this actually happens quite frequently in rural areas.
-People don't want to deal with the responsibilities of owning a pet and dump them off justifying themselves by assuming someone will find and care for them.
-I guess it worked for this little guy and we spent the next few days de-fleaing him.
+People don't want to deal with the responsibilities of owning a pet and dump them off and assume that someone will find and care for them.
+I guess it worked for this little guy and we spent the next few days de-fleeing him.

 I chose to name him Zeke as he was making himself at home much to the chagrin of my husband who still was not in favor of having one more pet in the house.